MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.269.md

 (f) *Excavations.* Excavation operations shall comply with subpart P of part 1926 of this chapter.

-(g) *Personal protective equipment* - (1) *General.* Personal protective equipment shall meet the requirements of subpart I of this part.
+(g) *Personal protective equipment*—(1) *General.* Personal protective equipment shall meet the requirements of subpart I of this part.

 Note to paragraph (g)(1) of this section: